Sitemap Generator

 The Sitemap Generator – Websites page appears.

-2. From the list of domains, select one or more domains for which you would like to generate a sitemap.
+2. From the list of domains, select one or more domains for which you want to generate a sitemap.

 3. Click Generate Sitemap.